AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **searchStickerSets**(`parameters`): `Promise`<[`stickerSets`](../modules/index.types.default.md#stickersets-1)\>

-Searches for ordinary sticker sets by looking for specified query in their title and name.
+Searches for sticker sets by looking for specified query in their title and name.
 Excludes installed sticker sets from the results

 #### Parameters